cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 3. Verify the Items control shows a multi-select list of only available gear; names are alphabetized and may include serial numbers.
 4. Hold Cmd/Ctrl to select multiple; submit the request.
 5. In Admin → Requests, approve.
 Switch back to portal → Rented tab should show the approved items after approval.
-6. From Gear Library, click “Request” on an available item → the Requests tab opens with that item pre-selected.
+6. From Gear Library, click "Request" on an available item → the Requests tab opens with that item pre-selected.

 Verification steps:
 1. Open `admin-dashboard.html` and sign in.
-2. In the User & Contract Management card, confirm there is no “Quick Actions” section and no related buttons.
+2. In the User & Contract Management card, confirm there is no "Quick Actions" section and no related buttons.
 3. Open DevTools Console and run any removed function name (e.g., `generateAllContracts`) and confirm `undefined` errors are not present because nothing binds them to UI; no references remain on the page.

 ### 2025-09-12 — Social Flyer: OBS Technical Assistant